rodrigoappinto/Portfolio/README.md

 Hello Everyone!
-My name is Rodrigo Pinto, I am a AI/ML Engineer that loves to do Landscape/Human Nature photography for a hobby! 🏔️ 📷 🌳 I developed this portfolio in order to showcase my work to family, friends and, now that is live, also all of you! :D
+My name is Rodrigo Pinto, I am a AI/ML Engineer that loves to do Landscape/Human Nature photography for a hobby! 🏔️ 📷 🌳 I developed this portfolio in order to showcase my work to family, friends and, now that is live, also all of you! 😄

 <img src="app/icon.jpg" width="250" height="200">